RaspberryPiFoundation/picozero/docs/recipes.rst

 --------

 .. image:: images/pico_led.svg
-    :alt: A diagram of the Raspberry Pi Pico with a GP25 label attached to the onboard LED
+    :alt: A diagram of the Raspberry Pi Pico with a GP25 label attached to the onboard LED.

-To turn on the LED on Raspberry Pi Pico:
+To turn on the LED on your Raspberry Pi Pico:

 .. literalinclude:: examples/pico_led.py